cartoonclouds/email-normaliser/DEVELOPMENT.md

 # Development Guide

-This document provides comprehensive information for developers working on the `@cartoonclouds/contact-normalisers` package.
+This document provides comprehensive information for developers working on the `@cartoonclouds/email-normaliser` package.

 ## Local Development Setup

-This package is part of a monorepo structure.
-For local development:

 ```bash
 # Install dependencies (from the package directory)